adamzuyang/plextech-forge-onboarding/README.md

 ### Set up an Atlassian cloud developer site

 Creating an Atlassian cloud developer site allows you to install and test your app with Jira and Compass.
-You can install your app to multiple Atlassian sites however, app data won't be shared between separate Atlassian sites, products, or Forge environments.
+You can install your app to multiple Atlassian sites.
+However, app data won't be shared between separate Atlassian sites, products, or Forge environments.

 1. Go to http://go.atlassian.com/cloud-dev and create a site using the email address associated with your Atlassian account.
 Call your site `plextech-onboarding-{your first name}.atlassian.net`
 2. Once your site is ready, log in and complete the setup wizard.